Tim Allen: 1991–2010: Home Improvement and franchise roles

-Allen hosted the 8th Annual TV Land Awards on April 25, 2010.
-That same year, he returned the role of Buzz Lightyear in Toy Story 3 and also became the official voice of the Chevrolet Cruze, narrating commercials for the vehicle, and he became the voice of Campbell Soup Company's "It's Amazing What Soup Can Do" campaign.
-Allen returned to ABC with the sitcom Last Man Standing (2011–2017).
+2011–present: Last Man Standing and other roles

+Allen returned to ABC with the sitcom Last Man Standing (2011–2021).
 He played the role of Mike Baxter, a conservative father fighting for his manhood in a house filled with women.
-The character is loosely based on his own life, as a Republican father of three girls.
+The character is loosely based on his own life.
 After six seasons, the show was canceled in May 2017.
-ABC Entertainment Chief Channing Dungey denied claims of political bias against Allen, explaining that the network could not accommodate the program on their schedule.
-On May 11, 2018, Fox TV's CEOs and chairmen announced that Fox had officially picked up Last Man Standing for a seventh season.
+On May 11, 2018, Fox TV's CEOs and chairmen Gary Newman and Dana Walden said Fox had officially picked up Last Man Standing for a seventh season.
+The show ended in May 2021 after nine seasons.

-Shortly before the cancellation of Last Man Standing, Allen had been announced as part of the cast of the Netflix original comedy film El Camino Christmas (2017).
+Shortly before the 2017 cancellation of Last Man Standing, Allen had been announced as part of the cast of the Netflix original comedy film El Camino Christmas (2017).
 In 2018, he had a cameo voice role as Buzz Lightyear in Ralph Breaks the Internet.
-In 2019, he voiced the character in Toy Story 4 and appeared as himself in No Safe Spaces a documentary film.
+In 2019, he voiced the character in Toy Story 4 and appeared as himself in No Safe Spaces, a documentary film.
 In 2022, it was announced that Allen would reprise the role of Scott Calvin in a Disney+ mini-series, The Santa Clauses, based on The Santa Clause franchise.